xerolinux/XeroWiki/docs/scripts.md

 !!! warning

-    The scripts shared herein is work-in-progress.
-Especially the **Cosmic** which is still in Alpha stages.
+    The scripts shared herein are work-in-progress, especially the **Cosmic** which is still in Alpha stages.
 Please do not use it on your production machine.
 Either use in a VM (bad idea) or on a test machine, like a side laptop or something.

 - Cosmic Alpha :